pramnora/bash/language/search/grep/01/README.md

 ![check command line history list for entry: uname](pictures/120726-1155-history-grep-uname.png "check command line history list for entry: uname")

+What the above *output* is shows is...
+Inside of the command line *history* it found on line number 1231/one entry for uname:

+> 1231 uname

+...and, it also found one more entry which was my 'latest' query:

+> 2040 history | grep uname

 -----

 ### Example 4: Interrogating a single sentence/or, even, multiple sentences